virendrasonar/Store-Rating-App/README.md

 Due to limited time, the implementation focuses on delivering the **core functionality** of the system, including authentication, role management, and store rating features.

 ---

+## 📷 Screenshots

+> Note: Some screenshots may not reflect the final version of the application.
+> Features such as input validation and enhanced security (e.g., bcrypt password hashing) were integrated in later stages of development.